chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

-If we look at the implementation of the `bindViewModel` method, we can see where something "magical" is happening :crystal_ball:: an instance of `Mp3ID3TaggerViewModel` class is created and the UI components that represents the various field of the form are bounded to the view model fields by using the custom opertator `<->`.
+If we look at the implementation of the `bindViewModel` method, we can see where something "magical" is happening :crystal_ball:: an instance of `Mp3ID3TaggerViewModel` class is created and the UI components that represents the various field of the form are bounded to the view model fields by using the custom operator `<->`.
 So this operator let us define the what is called **two way binding** or **bidirectional binding** using RxSwift:

 * each `Variable` field of the view model is bounded to a field on the UI.
 This basically means that each value we